 - has advanced skills in modern finance - is able to apply these skills in practice in the fields of finance and accounting, financial markets and banking

+The module Topics in Finance II is based on the module Essentials of Finance.
 The courses deal with advanced issues concerning the fields of finance and accounting, financial markets and banking from a theoretical and practical point of view.